roukell/homework6/README.md

 5. All enetered cities will be stored in local storage.

+ ## Contributing
+  The app is contributed by Melody Lo.

 ## Questions
   * If you have any questions, feel free to contact me via email: yiling.melody.lo@gmail.com
   * My GitHub profile: https://github.com/roukell